jaccomoc/jactl/docs/blog/2026-08-28-jactl-virtual-threads.md

 Once Jactl had the ability to save the current execution state in a chain of continuations, I realised that if these continuations could be serialised into a byte array, I could use this as a way to checkpoint the state of a script.
+Jactl offers a `checkpoint()` function that allows a script to checkpoint its state it important steps during its processing.
 Once a script state has been checkpointed, the state can be persisted to disk, or into a database, or replicated across a network to another application instance.
-This provides a way to resume a script after the failure of an application host.
+Once the state has been persisted or replicated, it can be resumed at any point in time if the original application host fails, for example.

 For every built-in type and every user defined class, Jactl generates code to store instances of these types into a byte array, along with other types used internally by the Jactl runtime.